shirano2/scrape/README.md

 ### Saved Page

-User can find saved books from DB here.
-And also you can add your own note to books.
-Also user can delete saved books from DB
+User can find saved articles from DB here.
+And also you can add your own note to articles.
+Also user can delete saved articles from DB

 #### Show saved articles